AdamWhittingham/milight-easybulb/README.md

 require 'milight'

 # Initialise a controller
-controller = Milight::Controller.new '192.168.0.10'
+lights = Milight::Controller.new '192.168.0.10'

 # Turn a group of lights on and set their colour
-controller.group(1).on
+lights.group(1).on
-controller.group(1).colour :teal
+lights.group(1).colour :teal

 # Chain commands to one group
-controller.group(2).on.white.brightness(30)
+lights.group(2).on.white.brightness(30)

 # Go to bed after happily messing with lights!
-controller.all.off
+lights.all.off
 ```

 Take a look at [the example script](bin/example) for an example script using the gem.